 What does PTE mean?

 PTE is defined as the maximum capacity of an emission unit or source to emit a pollutant under its physical and operational design while operating at the maximum number of hours (usually 8760 hours per year).
-In just about all cases, PTE calculations are based on the assumption that the facility operates at its maximum design capacity, 24 hours a day, 365 days a year (this equals 8,760 hours per year).
+Information on how to calculate PTE can be found here.
 Many times, a facility will take a limit on a unit (such as on the number of hours of operation or amount of material processed) to reduce its potential to emit so that it can avoid certain requirements that would otherwise have been applicable.
 These limits are sometimes called “synthetic minor” limits; see the link at the bottom of this page for information on how to propose synthetic minor limits on PTE.
 These limits are then put into the facility's permit.

 What is a regulated pollutant?